CommonAccord/Cmacc-Org/Doc/G/BonTerms/Cloud-Terms/Form/Cloud-Terms.md

 Indemnify.ExcludeClaim.Ti=Exceptions

-Indemnify.ExcludeClaim.sec={_Provider}’s obligations in this Section 17 do not apply to claims resulting from (a) modification or unauthorized use of the {_Cloud_Service}, (b) use of the {_Cloud_Service} in combination with items not provided by {_Provider}, including {_Third-Party_Platform}s or (c) {_Provider_Software} other than the most recent release, if {_Provider} made available (at no additional charge) a newer release that would avoid infringement.
+Indemnify.ExcludeClaim.sec={_Provider}’s obligations in this Section {Indemnify.Xnum} do not apply to claims resulting from (a) modification or unauthorized use of the {_Cloud_Service}, (b) use of the {_Cloud_Service} in combination with items not provided by {_Provider}, including {_Third-Party_Platform}s or (c) {_Provider_Software} other than the most recent release, if {_Provider} made available (at no additional charge) a newer release that would avoid infringement.

 Indemnify.ExcludeClaim.=[G/Z/Base]

 Indemnify.ExclusiveRemedy.Ti=Exclusive Remedy

-Indemnify.ExclusiveRemedy.sec=<b>This Section 17 sets out the indemnified party’s exclusive remedy and the indemnifying party’s sole liability regarding third-party claims of intellectual property infringement or misappropriation covered by this Section 17.</b>
+Indemnify.ExclusiveRemedy.sec=<b>This Section {Indemnify.Xnum} sets out the indemnified party’s exclusive remedy and the indemnifying party’s sole liability regarding third-party claims of intellectual property infringement or misappropriation covered by this Section {Indemnify.Xnum}.</b>

 Indemnify.ExclusiveRemedy.=[G/Z/Base]